3mdeb/news-and-ideas/post.md

 Both inputs are pulled-up to the power line.
 Therefore, when 3.3V is applied to the 1 pin of J1 header write protect and pause states are disabled due to the presence of a high logical state on `WP` and `HOLD` inputs.
 This is required when we want to flash memory chip via SPI bus using external device.
-If it is J1 header pin 1 not connected voltage present on power supply line may be floating.
+If J1 header pin 1 not connected, voltage present on power supply line may be floating.
 It may cause problems to read and write data to the `W25Q64BVSSIG` memory chip.

-Minnowboard Turbot B external SPI bus operates on voltages in the range 0V - 3.3V, although the SOC used in Turbot B requires a voltage not exceeding 1.8 V.
+MinnowBoard Turbot B external SPI bus operates on voltages in the range 0V - 3.3V, although the SOC used in Turbot B requires a voltage not exceeding 1.8 V.
 It happens because `NXP Semiconductors NTB0104` dual supply translating transceiver mediates between the SPI buses.
 This device changes voltage levels to the right values for each bus. `NTB0104` chip has `OE` input, which corresponds to whether the signals are transmitted on the 1.8 V side.
-For a high logical state signals are transmitted, for a low logical state not. `OE` input is connected to J1 header 8 pin of Minnowboard Turbot B and it is pulled up to 1.8V power supply line.
+For a high logical state signals are transmitted, for a low logical state not. `OE` input is connected to J1 header 8 pin of MinnowBoard Turbot B and it is pulled up to 1.8V power supply line.
 Therefore, when we want to make sure that the bus is isolated from SOC, it is advisable to short pin 8 with ground.
 Then we communicate on SPI bus only with the `Winbond Electronics W25Q64BVSSIG` memory